 you have a vintage or classic car worth more than £15,000

-you need to be able to drive other people’s cars – but usually you’ll only have third party cover, which means you have no cover if you damage the car you’re driving
+you need to be able to drive other people’s cars, as some comprehensive polices allow you to driver other cars.
+Usually you’ll only have third party cover, which means you have no cover if you damage the car you’re driving

 you want the security of knowing you will not be left without a car following a claim